-The bacon gets crisp while the butternut squash and red onion becomes caramelised in the sauce.
-Oven roasting brussel sprouts is my favourite way to prepare them, and letting them cook in this mustard and balsamic sauce makes them even better.
+The bacon gets crisp while the butternut squash and red onion becomes caramelized in the sauce.
+Oven roasting brussels sprouts is my favourite way to prepare them, and letting them cook in this mustard and balsamic sauce makes them even better.
 This can also easily be made vegan, just leave off the bacon and use a touch of extra salt.

 You could even cook everything the day before Thanksgiving and then put it back in the oven for 5 minutes to heat up before the big meal.

-Not celebrating celebrating US Thanksgiving?
+Not celebrating celebrating Thanksgiving?
 That’s no excuse!
-This would make a great side dish for any meal, and best of all leftovers are so good tossed into salad the next day, topped with an egg for breakfast or even eaten cold.
+These Roasted Brussels Sprouts would make a great side dish for any meal, and best of all leftovers are so good tossed into salad the next day, topped with an egg for breakfast or even eaten cold.